Wesxdz/kahlo-yawn/_posts/tofu.md

 ![Fantasy Baby Daydream on First Sight](/assets/blog/tofu/fantasy_love.png)

-Our current plan to prototype 8cm diameter shallow-plushie emojis (with kapok fiber fill stuffing) attached via three custom laser cut velcro patches.
+Our for next week is to assemble a BOM and budget ready to prototype 8cm diameter shallow-plushie emojis (with kapok fiber fill stuffing) attached via three custom laser cut velcro patches.

-*Generate another image of tofu plushie.
+>Generate another image of tofu plushie.
 Make it more angry-sexy, kinda witty eyerolling, a tease.
 Unhinged detective tofu.
-Just More Tofu...*
+Just More Tofu...
 ![Just More Tofu](/assets/blog/tofu/tofu_emoji.webp)